hackforla/YouthJusticeNav/README.md

 # Project title and description

-Include a project description that explains **what** your project is and **why** it exists.
-Aim for no more than 3-5 concise sentences.
-For example, you might say:

-{Project Name} is a project of Hack for LA.
-Hack for LA is a brigade of a Code for America that exists to {your mission}. {Project Name} helps {target users} accomplish {goal of project}.
-The {app/site/thing you're building}'s main features include {very brief feature descriptions}.
+A project with UCLA law school to help defendants in the Juvenile Justice system in Los Angeles County.
+The aim of the project is to educate youth on how to navigate the justice system in LA County.

 ### Project context

-Civic projects often exist within a larger context that may include multiple stakeholders, historic relationships, associated research, or other details that are relevant but not *required* for direct contributions.
+TBD -- Civic projects often exist within a larger context that may include multiple stakeholders, historic relationships, associated research, or other details that are relevant but not *required* for direct contributions.
 Gathering these details in one place is useful, but the ReadMe isn't that place.
 Use this section to [link to a Google Doc](#) or other documentation repository where contributors can dig in if they so choose.
 This is also a good place to link to your Code of Conduct.

 ### Technology used

-- Each platform or framework should get its own bullet.
-- Each platform should include an [active link](#) to the official documentation.

-# How to contribute

-Explain the different ways people can contribute.
-For example:

-- Join the team {on Slack/at our weekly hack night/etc}.
-- To help with user research, {do ABC}.
-- To provide design support, {do XYZ}.
-- To contribute to the code, follow the instructions below.

-Remember to provide direct links to each channel.
+- Slack for instant message communication
+- Github & Google Docs for documentation
+- Zoom/Google Meet for weekly meetings

+# Onboarding Process

+1. Add your info to the [team roster](https://docs.google.com/spreadsheets/d/14NiIUGaRhz34E_cTtWU-B9kFGaHt-1nSlghzhtDqbbE/edit?usp=drive_web&ouid=105806038518241181042)
+2. Create a Slack Account & Add yourself to Slack channel #youth-justice-nav on hackforla.slack.com